deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 ```

 When using vscode run the `npm: lint` task -> that makes vscode display the found problems.

+We setup the linting using this guide: https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/README.md

 #### Code Formatting <a id="code-formatting"></a>